 Government stimulus focused on boosting the economy

-The government has allocated some $189 billion to stimulate the economy, including support to businesses to keep people employed and a $90 billion lifeline to banks to go out and lend money at a very cheap interest rate.
-This will ease pressure on existing mortgage payers, but also play its part in increasing buyer confidence.
+The government allocated some $189 billion to stimulate the economy, including supporting businesses to keep people employed and a $90 billion lifeline to banks to go out and lend money at a very cheap interest rate.
+This has eased pressure on existing mortgage payers but has also played its part in increasing buyer confidence.

-While it’s inevitable we’re heading for some uncertain times, we’re placed better than many countries to steer our way through this crisis.
-As RBA Governor Lowe said last week, “Australia has a strong financial system which is well placed to provide the needed support to businesses and households.
-The system has strong capital and liquidity positions and our financial systems have invested heavily in their resilience.”
+While we’ve undoubtedly been through some uncertain times, we’ve steered our way through the crisis quite successfully.
+This is because, as RBA Governor Lowe stated, “Australia has a strong financial system which is well placed to provide the needed support to businesses and households.
+The system has strong capital and liquidity positions, and our financial systems have invested heavily in their resilience.”

 First homebuyers back in business